rakijah/SqlBuilder/README.md

 # SqlBuilder
 This library provides a quick and easy way to build an SQL command string through command-chaining.
-It's still in early development and currently only supports the `SELECT`, `INSERT`,`DELETE` and basic `ALTER TABLE` commands.
+It's still in early development and currently supports `SELECT`, `INSERT`,`DELETE` and basic `ALTER TABLE` and `CREATE TABLE` commands.
 Sorting also needs to be redone, as there is currently no way to really specify sorting priority for multiple sorting columns.
+Formatting dates for specific providers is still a work in progress.

 # Usage
-First, create classes that will represent the tables using the custom attributes `SqlTableName` and `SqlColumnName`, like so:
+First, create classes that will represent the tables using the custom attributes `SqlTableName` and `SqlColumn`, like so:
 ```
 [SqlTableName("users")]
-public class Users : SqlTable
+public class Users
 {
-    [SqlColumnName("username")]
+    [SqlColumn("id", SqlColumnType.Integer)]
+    public string Id { get; set; }

+    [SqlColumn("username", SqlColumnType.String)]
     public string Username { get; set; }

-    [SqlColumnName("password")]
+    [SqlColumn("password", SqlColumnType.String)]
     public string Password { get; set; }

-    [SqlColumnName("email")]
+    [SqlColumn("email", SqlColumnType.String)]
     public string Email { get; set; }

-    [SqlColumnName("id")]
-    public string Id { get; set; }

-    [SqlColumnName("lastname")]
+    [SqlColumn("lastname", SqlColumnType.String)]
     public string LastName { get; set; }

-    [SqlColumnName("firstname")]
+    [SqlColumn("firstname", SqlColumnType.String)]
     public string FirstName { get; set; }
 }
 ```
+These classes basically represent your database tables and can later be used to easily query entities via datasets without writing any SQL statements.

-Then, call `SqlBuild.Configure()` to initialize the builder.
+Before using any classes from this library, call `SqlBuild.Configure()` once to initialize the builder.
 Here you can specify your database provider, as well as whether or not table/column names should be wrapped in square brackets (i.e. *[table].[column]*).
-The `SqlBuild` class then offers static methods to start building commands: `.Select()`, `.Insert()`, `.Delete()`, `AlterTable()`.
+The `SqlBuild` class then offers static methods to start building commands:
+* `.Select()`
+* `.InsertInto()`
+* `.Delete()`
+* `AlterTable()`
+* `CreateTable()`

 From there you can chain methods until you're done with your entire SQL command.

 See [the test project](SqlBuilderTest/Program.cs) for example usage.

+# Other classes
+### ProviderSpecific
+Provides provider-specific SQL strings.

+### EntityFetcher
+Provides methods to fetch table class instances ("entities") directly from a database.
+Simply provide an opened database-connection (`DbConnection`) to the constructor and use these methods to query your table classes:
+* `All`: Get all entities available on the database.
+* `Single`: Get one entity from the database.
+* `Fetch`: Get the specified amount of entities (or less, if not available) from the database.

+# Command classes

-## Select command
+### Select command
 The `BuiltSelectCommand` exposes the following methods:

 * `AddColumns`: Add one or more columns to the selection (SELECT columns FROM...)
 * `AddColumnDirect`: !!UNSAFE!!
 Add a column by directly specifying a string.
 This can be used to transform columns before selecting them (like "TO_CHAR(BIRTHDATE, 'yyyy-MM-dd hh:mm:ss'" etc.)
 * `AddTable`: Add a table to select from (FROM table)
 * `Join`: Add a JOIN to the SQL command
+* `Limit`: Add a LIMIT clause
-* `Where`: Begins creation of the WHERE clause
+* `Where`: Allows creation of a WHERE clause
 * `OrderBy`: Begins creation of the ORDER BY clause
 * `ToString`/`Generate`: Generates the actual SQL command string

-After calling `Where` you are dealing with a `BuiltSqlCondition` object, which exposes the following methods:
+When calling `Where` you need to pass in a `BuiltSqlCondition` object, which exposes the following methods:
 * `AddCondition`: Adds a comparison to the WHERE clause.
 The operator to perform the comparison can be passed as a string.
-It's also possible to compare to a static value and enclose this value in a given character (for example `'value'`).
 * `AddConditionDirect`: !!UNSAFE!!
 Add a condition by directly specifying a string.
 * `BeginBlock`/`EndBlock`: Begins or ends a block by adding a `(` or `)`, respectively.
 BuiltSqlCondition also keeps track of wether or not you're currently within a block and throws an exception if you try to create an SQL command from a condition with unmatched block parenthesis.
 * `And`/`Or`: Adds an `OR` or `AND` logical expression to the condition.
 This throws an exception if you try to add logical expressions in invalid places (for example `AND AND` can never be valid)